Sign in Register

 Please wait a few minutes

 The Small Parrot Leaf or Water Hedge is often referred as "the species" Alternanthera reineckii.
 It got known in the aquarium hobby many years ago, but in contrast to other A. reineckii forms such as 'Rosaefolia' and 'Lilacina' it almost disappeared from cultivation and is far less known than those today.
 Despite its small size it is not to be confused with the popular Alternanthera reineckii 'Mini'.
-Its submerged leaves get only 2 cm long and 1 cm wide.
+Its submerged leaves mostly get only 2 cm long and 1 cm wide.
+However we have notice that with abundant nutrient and CO2 supply the leaves may get about 4-5 cm long and 1,7 cm broad.
 Good lighting provided, the upper side is light reddish green, also with red-orange tones.
-The lower side is deeply pink to light red.
+The lower side is light purple-red.
 Its growth habit is not as compact and bushy as the much darker coloured A. reineckii 'Mini'.
 The Small Parrot Leaf looks best when its stems have reached a height of only 10 to 30 cm.

 Alternanthera reineckii originates from the southern part of South America, e.g. Bolivia and Argentina, where it occurs above and below water in floodplains and at the edges of rivers and ponds.